-The audited Statement of Accounts presented on pages 5 to 18 for the financial year ended 31 December 2021 cover all activities of Aontú and do not include the affairs of any branches or other units.
+The audited Statement of Accounts presented on pages 5 to 17 for the financial year ended 31 December 2022 cover all activities of Aontú and do not include the affairs of any branches or other units.
 Furthermore SIPO - Standards in Public Office Commission - is only concerned with the jurisdication in the Republic of Ireland.

-As a new political party one national bank account was opened in March 2019.
-As we ran immediately into local elections both in the North of Ireland and the 26 counties, (May 2019), a by-election in Wexford November 2019, followed by Westminister elections in December 2019, there was little time to develop other accounting units or indeed fundraise.
 These following financial statements relate to payments in and out of the National bank Account or monies paid directly to companies that printed election material or leaflets for candidates and the party.
 They do not relate to expenses paid directly by candidates or the Cumainn that selected the candidate.
 No other accounting unit is included in this statement.
 Payments made to any elected representative directly from the Oireachtas are excluded.